robotframework/SeleniumLibrary/docs/SeleniumLibrary-6.1.0rc2.rst

 Set Page Load Timeout
 ---------------------
 The ability to set the page load timeout value was added (`#1535`_).
 This can be done on the Library import.
-For example, one could set it to ten seconds, as in ..
+For example, one could set it to ten seconds, as in,

 .. sourcecode:: robotframework